Click to quick exit (ESC)

 Step 4: Work with your school to identify appropriate accommodations

-A school must consider your request for accommodation in good faith.
-You and your university must be willing to engage in an interactive process to determine the best way to accommodate your pregnancy-related disability.
-You may need to have several discussions to determine an appropriate accommodation.
+A school must consider your request for accommodation promptly and in good faith.
+You and your Title IX Coordinator, or other representative, must be willing to engage in an interactive process to determine the best way to accommodate your pregnancy-related needs.
+You may need to have several discussions to determine an appropriate adjustment.

 Example: Janet is told that her request to record classes will be difficult to accommodate because of current policies.
 But that is not the end of the conversation!
 Instead, the University offers to provide Janet with a note taker to type her notes for her.
 Assuming she will still need assistance at the end of the semester, they also offer to set up text-to-speech software for Janet to be able to compose her final papers and exams even if her hands hurt.

 The accommodation you receive must be tailored to your specific needs and give you an opportunity to succeed in the program that is equal to the opportunity given to other students.
-However, your school is not required to offer accommodation that would be “unreasonable” because it causes significant administrative or financial burdens.
-Universities also can’t be forced to make “fundamental or substantial modifications” that change the very nature of their programs or academic standards.
+However, your school is not required to offer accommodation that would be “unreasonable” because it changes the very nature of your programs or academic standards.

 Example: One of Janet’s classes is a speed-typing elective.
 Because typing quickly is the entire purpose of the course, it would be impossible for someone else to type Janet’s exams.
 The university will mark her grade as an incomplete for the semester, but Janet will be allowed to finish the class without penalty when she has recovered.